sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Conclusion

 Congratulations!
-You have successfully completed the development of the voting dapp.
+You have successfully completed a fullstack voting dapp fully on Bitcoin.

 The repo is [here](https://github.com/sCrypt-Inc/voting).
-And a online exmaple is [here](http://classic.scrypt.io/voting).
+And an online exmaple is [here](http://classic.scrypt.io/voting).